 This 9,100-acre garden/museum preserve of native flora and fauna has over 1,400 statues by over 350 world sculptors throughout the park.
 Witness the natural beauty of the Grand Strand!

 This National Historic Landmark was once a low country rice plantation.
 This beautiful stately home is South Carolina history before your very eyes!
 Hopsewee is located in Georgetown County.

 For the connoisseur of shopping, Market Common is an aesthetically-pleasing specialty village.
 Brick and tree-lined urban community within Myrtle Beach itself.
-Enjoy its cultivated atmosphere of shopping for apparel, shoes, gifts and more!
+Enjoy its cultivated atmosphere of shopping for apparel, shoes, gifts, and more!

-Explore the history of rice production and it's impact on the South Strand at the Rice Museum in Georgetown.
+Explore the history of rice production and its impact on the South Strand at the Rice Museum in Georgetown.

 The 2,500 acres of Huntington Beach State Park hold a rich bounty of history and nature!
 Wildlife lovers, campers and beachgoers keep coming back for more!

-Since 1944, The Bowery music hall has entertained millions with their southern flair.
+Since 1944, The Bowery music hall has entertained millions with its southern flair.
 Open 7 days a week with cold drinks and live music, the famous Bowery is where the band "Alabama" got their start!